 \begin{remark} The model~\eqref{eq:MIMO-model} includes block fading.
 For example, choosing $M=N$ and ${\bf H}=H\, {\bf I}$ gives scalar block fading.
-Moreover, the capacity per symbol without in-block feedback is the same as for the $M=N=1$ problem except that $P$ is replaced with $P/M$, see~\cite{McElieceStark84} and Sec.~\ref{sec:ibf-CSIT} below. \end{remark}
+Moreover, the capacity per symbol without in-block feedback is the same as for the $M=N=1$ case except that $P$ is replaced with $P/M$; see~\cite{McElieceStark84} and Sec.~\ref{sec:ibf-CSIT}. \end{remark}